Lokusok/lokus-dto/README.md

-# Package for writing DTOs with validation
+# Package for creating DTOs in type-safe way

 This package allows you to create DTO from array with providing validation of key names and parameteres of constructor, also validate types of array values.